hu-yuu/TitanToken/README.md

 # TitanToken
 An ERC-721 token with upgradeable token data.
-Proxy contract holds the data and Factory contracts are upgradeables
+Proxy contract stores the data and Factory contracts are upgradeables